Notice it

 Challenge it

-- Be a role model: Avoid making or encouraging age-related jokes or assumptions yourself.
-Set the tone for respectful interactions.
-Ask your employer to ensure access to professional development opportunities for employees of all ages and to adopt age-friendly policies, such as flexible working patterns.
+- Asking for training and policies to support inclusion: Ask your employer about professional development opportunities for employees of all ages to learn about age inclusion and to support age-friendly policies, such as flexible working patterns.

 TOP TIP - Ask your employer to encourage mentorship or skill sharing opportunities, where employees of all ages can learn from one another.
 This not only breaks down stereotypes but also highlights the value of diverse perspectives.
 Research shows that diverse, age-inclusive teams are more innovative and productive.
 Despite this, older workers are often undervalued.

-Get more detailed resources on ageism in employment and recruitment from the Centre for Ageing Better.
+Get resources on ageism in recruitment from the Centre for Ageing Better.

 Challenging ageism in communications and writing